-Crushed red pepper (a.k.a. red pepper flakes) is a convenient way to add spiciness to a variety of dishes since it is easy to measure out.
-The heat is usually moderate but will quickly become overwhelming if you go overboard.
-Use the tips below to rescue your meal if you have added too much crushed red pepper.
+Crushed red pepper (a.k.a. red pepper flakes) is a convenient way to add spiciness to various dishes since it is easy to measure out.
+The heat is usually moderate but quickly becomes overwhelming if you go overboard.
+You can use the tips below to rescue your meal if you have added too much crushed red pepper.

 Wash it off

 If the crushed red pepper is on the surface of the food the way it might be on a leg of lamb or whole chicken, just remove it.
 Place it under running water and wash the flakes away.
 In most cases, this should be enough to keep it from making food too hot.
 Re-season with other seasonings.

 With soup or sauce, try using a fine strainer to get out the seeds and flakes.
 Taking them out will stop them from releasing more of their heat; if the crushed red pepper has already been cooking for a while, removing it will not make the dish less hot.